select/cached-webpgr.js/README.md

 ## Installation

-Copy the code from `chached-webpgr.min.js` (not updloaded yet) into your .html file (loading it from a server would make it slower!) and use the code from the Code Example to load your scripts.
+Copy the code from `chached-webpgr.min.js` (not updloaded yet) into your .html file (loading it from a server would make it slower!) and use the code from the [Code Example](#code-example) to load your scripts.
 Be aware of depencies, and use the callbacks for dependent scripts like in the example.

+This code __will only work on a server__, file:// is not supported.

 ## API Reference